 Located on Lake Wakatipu’s southeastern shores, the aptly-named Remarkables mountain range rises sharply up the clear skies to create a beautiful backdrop along the waters.
 As well as being picturesque, it is also a prime destination for skiers

 right at the heart of town.
-Offering a pleasant sanctuary from the usual hustle and bustle of its surroundings, the gardens are a popular place to relax, go for a stroll, or even play a quick round of golf.
+Offering a pleasant sanctuary from the usual hustle and bustle of its surroundings, the gardens are a popular place to relax, go for a stroll, or even play a quick round of disc golf

 Skippers Canyon is a historic and incredibly scenic gorge that spans across 22 kilometres (13.7 miles).
 It can be accessed from Queenstown through the same road that leads to the Coronet Peak ski field.
-Skippers Canyon is a popular stopover for heritage cruises, jet boating and bungy jumping.
+Skippers Canyon is a popular stopover for heritage cruises, jet boating and bungee jumping.

 , the Nevis Valley is one of Queenstown’s most iconic adventure sights.
 The Nevis Bungy platform is also the third highest in the world, coming in at 134 metres (439.6 feet).
-The valley is a slightly off-the-beaten track, and can only be accessed through shuttle that departs from downtown.
+The valley is slightly off the beaten track, and can only be accessed via a shuttle service that departs from downtown.

 , and the solemn Queenstown Fallen Soldiers Memorial.
 There is a pathway connecting it to the Queenstown Gardens, and locals love to spend some time exploring it during the summer months.
-Marine Parade is also the place to catch local events like Winter Festival’s opening night fireworks and New Years’ celebrations.
+Marine Parade is also the place to catch local events like the annual Winter Festival’s opening night fireworks and New Years’ celebrations.

 The Kawarau River

 The Kawarau River drains Lake Wakatipu, flowing 60 kilometres (37 miles) eastward to Kawarau Gorge.
 Rapid currents and narrow stretches turned this river into a prime spot for riverboarding, jet boating, white water rafting and river surfing.
 The Kawarau Gorge Suspension Bridge is also renowned

 to Queenstown.
 Its vineyards are perched up the rugged schist mountains near Kawarau Gorge.
 High altitudes and diversified climatic conditions allow Gibbston Valley to cultivate the Pinot Noir varietals the Central Otago region is famous for.

 to do some hiking as well as soaking up those idyllic views.
 Tours depart regularly from Queenstown, or you can make your own way across through a scenic four-hour road trip.

 Coronet Peak is home to one of Queenstown’s finest ski fields.
-Long snow seasons, an incredible range of slopes for beginner and expert powder shredders, and impressive views of Lake Wakatipu and Lake Hayes are some of the things that attract people to this epic terrain.
+Long snow seasons, an incredible range of slopes for beginner and expert powder shredders, and impressive views of Lake Wakatipu and Lake Hayes are some of the things that attract people to this epic mountain.

 Ben Lomond Track

-track begins around the Tiki Trail (where you can also climb up Bob’s Peak), passing through tussocks and shrubbery as the uphill trek gets steeper and more rugged.
+track begins around the Tiki Trail (where you can also climb up Bob’s Peak), passing several tussocks and shrubbery as the uphill trek gets steeper and more rugged.
 On a clear day, you can see Mounts Aspiring and Earnslaw from a faraway distance.

 , hikers and runners head to Lake Hayes to tackle the trails that run alongside it.
-There are also large grassed areas nearby which are commonly used for recreational activities.
+There are also large grassed areas nearby that are commonly used for recreational activities.

-For those looking for a cool day trip from Queenstown, Glenorchy is nice getaway.
+, Glenorchy is a great getaway.
 The small settlement on the northern end of Lake Wakatipu gained international fame for its cinematic appearances — particularly in The Lord of the Rings

 Mount Crichton Loop Track

 The Mount Crichton Loop Track is an easy, kid-friendly hike filled with many scenic wonders.
 Its starting point is just 12 kilometres (7.5 miles) from Queenstown, along the same road that goes to Glenorchy.
-The two to four hour journey traverses mountain beech, manuka trees, a waterfall, and the historic Twelve Mining Creek Gorge, which was one of the key mining spots in the region.
+The two- to four-hour journey traverses mountain beech, manuka trees, a waterfall, and the historic Twelve Mining Creek Gorge, which was one of the key mining spots in the region.

 is New Zealand’s fourth largest lake.
 It covers an area of 192 square kilometres (74.1 square miles) and is estimated to have a depth of more than 300 metres (980 feet).
 Amid the lake you will find the charming town of Wanaka, which is an approximately an hour’s drive from Queenstown.

 Mount Aspiring National Park